swiss-seismological-service/scrtdd/README.md

 ### 1.6 Periodic update of the multi-event relocation

 For real-time monitoring it is useful to periodically update the multi-event relocation, so that the news events are continuously included in the double-difference inversion.
-This is not only useful for keeping track of what is happing in a region, but it is crucial for real-time relocation, where new origins are relocated using a background catalog: the more update the background catalog is, the bettter the results.
+This is not only useful for keeping track of what is happening in a region, but it is crucial for real-time relocation, where new origins are relocated using a background catalog: the more update the background catalog is, the better the results.

 For this purpose it might come in handy [this script](/data/scripts/generate-catalog.sh), that can be easily adapted to the specific use case.